mobilikedev/Woodo-Framework-iOS/README.md

       ![Alt text](/ReadmeAssets/Common/searchotherlinkerflags.png "Search for 'Other Linker Flags'")

-    7. Add "-ObjC" flag, and you are done.
+    7. Add "-ObjC" flag

       ![Alt text](/ReadmeAssets/Common/searchotherlinkerflags.png "Add linker flag '-ObjC'")

+    , and you are done.

     !
 To dive in coding, see "How to use" section below.
   	!
 Have questions, ask them on StackOverflow: http://stackoverflow.com/questions/tagged/woodo